-Under the Patent Act (amended in May 2014), any party can file an opposition to granted patents within six months after issuance of the official gazette for the patent with the JPO.
+Under the Patent Act, any party can file an opposition to granted patents within six months after issuance of the official gazette for the patent with the JPO.
 The grounds for opposition include all of the grounds of refusal listed in Question 3, except falsification of inventorship.

 A party can file an application for an invalidation trial at any time.
-However, only interested parties have standing under the amended Patent Act.
+However, only interested parties have standing under the Patent Act.

-5. When does patent protection start and how long does it
+5. When does patent protection start and how long does it last?